learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 Download the KA Lite `OSX installer <https://learningequality.org/r/osx-installer-0-15>`_.
 #.
 After the download is complete, double click the .dmg file.
 #.
+Click the agree button to accept the LECENSE agreement.
+#.
 On the .dmg window, drag the ``KA-Lite Monitor`` app into the ``Applications`` folder.
 #.
 Launch ``KA-Lite Monitor`` from your ``Applications`` folder.
 #.
 On first load, it will check your current environment and show the Preferences dialog.